 In addition to liabilities, the statement of net position and/or balance sheet will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element represents an acquisition of net position that applies to a future period and will not be recognized as an inflow of resources (revenue) until that time.
-The Agency has deferred inflows of resources related to revenue in support of pension contributions made subsequent to the measurement date and deferred pension and OPEB plan cost reductions.
+The Agency has deferred inflows of resources related to revenue in support of pension contributions made subsequent to the measurement date, deferred pension and OPEB plan cost reductions, and unavailable property tax revenue.